 It is your responsibility to have the probability of your activities impacting European Protected Species (EPS) assessed professionally and, if they are likely to be affected, you will need a licence awarded by Natural England to give you exception to the law.

-You will need to budget for appropriate professional ecologist time including:
+You will also need to budget for a professional ecologist's time including:

-Depending on the species, Phase 2 surveys need to be carried out over an appropriate period of time, and in order to adequately assess the site importance.
+Depending on the species, surveys need to be carried out over an appropriate period of time in order to adequately assess the site importance.

 Natural England aim to issue a decision within 30 working days upon receipt of the application.

 The licence will permit those works set out in the application such as demolition, provided all conditions are met.
-Conditions will typically include the training of personnel (e.g. tool box talks for roofers); the demolition and landscaping processes to be used; the phasing of work across the site; EPS removal by a licenced individual; and specific habitat enhancement or creation within the immediate area.
+Conditions will typically include the training of on-site personnel / contractors (e.g. toolbox talks for roofers); the demolition and landscaping processes to be used; the phasing of work across the site; EPS removal by a licenced individual; and specific habitat enhancement or creation within the immediate area.

-The licence will last for the duration of the development works plus the post-development monitoring period.
+The licence will last for the duration of the development works plus the post-development monitoring period, if applicable.
 If the project start is delayed or works take longer than described in the application, an amendment to the licence will need to be obtained from Natural England.
 This does not generally require additional survey work.

-Once you have contracted ECOSA as your ecological consultant, we will guide you through the process, beginning with a site assessment and planning in the relevant surveys.
+Once you have contracted ECOSA as your ecological consultant we will guide you through the process, beginning with an initial site assessment, and planning in further relevant surveys if required.

 You will need to identify the individual, for example the project manager or landowner, who will be the licensee and therefore legally responsible for compliance with the terms of the licence.
 You will also need to provide us with source material for the statement of need for the development and the planned activities and timetable of works.